NFPA 72 Requirements for Installing Gas Detection Systems on Fire Alarms

 The AHJ should be consulted as to how any signal from these systems is to be acted upon.
 Depending on the gas or vapor, the department may wish to be notified as an alarm event, a supervisory event or just notify a responsible party.

 NFPA 72 requirements also have provisions for the monitoring of temperature extremes within a building to help prevent a fire sprinkler suppression system from freezing and includes:

 17.16.4 Water Temperature Supervisory Signal-Initiating Device.

 184.108.40.206 A temperature supervisory device for a water storage container exposed to freezing conditions shall initiate two separate and distinctive signals, as specified in 220.127.116.11.

 18.104.22.168 One signal shall indicate a decrease in water temperature to 40Â° F (4.4Â° C), and the other shall indicate its restoration to above 40Â° F (4.4Â° C).

 17.16.5 Room Temperature Supervisory Signal-Initiating Device.
 A room temperature supervisory device shall indicate a decrease in room temperature to 40Â° F (4.4Â° C) and its restoration to above 40Â° F (4.4Â° C).

 You may be asked to supervise other environmental signals, such as a critical freezer or refrigeration unit.
 Approval from the AHJ would be needed first as this would reflect a combination system as defined by NFPA 72.
 Any fault on these connections would need to be isolated so as to not affect the fire alarm system.

-So as you can see, NFPA 72 covers more than just your standard fire alarm system – specifically, many potential hazards that you cannot see.
+So, as you can see, NFPA 72 requirements cover more than just your standard fire alarm system.
+Specifically, they also cover many potential hazards that you cannot see.